 Works with the Executive Director to leverage a data-driven approach to problem solving across all areas (e.g. financial, development, and programmatic) of the Center.

 Collaborates with Executive Director in the design of a comprehensive set of research-based metrics and measurements to define success for initiatives and programs; and tracks the Center???s data on specific metrics that inform external sponsor and other reporting requirements.

 Oversees data practices and implements data management protocol to ensure data quality and accuracy of analytics and reporting as well as data security levels and access to data.

-Collaborates with the Executive Director to design Center's data dashboards and reports for different stakeholders and distributes accordingly in timely fashion.
+Collaborates with the Executive Director to design Center???s data dashboards, visualizations, and reports for different stakeholders and distributes accordingly in timely fashion.

 Works strategically to provide analysis of need for developing and expanding plans and programs.

-Works with Leadership team to design feedback and course registration surveys in Qualtrics and processes, including the migration of survey data to and from other data systems (e.g. Kinvolved, Blumen, etc.).
+Works with Leadership team to support Qualtrics activities (e.g. feedback surveys, registration, etc.), including the migration of survey data to and from other data systems (e.g. Kinvolved, Blumen, etc.).

 Assists with the implementation, monitoring, and refinement of the strategic business plan for the Center.

 Collaborates with colleagues on the design of implementation roadmaps that include clear milestones, work streams, and owners.

 Identifies, recommends, and implements changes to administrative processes and procedures to improve workflows.
 Creates and maintains up-to-date documentation of procedures (e.g. Center???s procedure manuals, data management protocol, etc.).